Over the years, how we explore potential marketplaces has changed as more customers choose to shop online rather than in-person.

 Conclusion

-There may be a few considerations to keep in mind if you implement the product schema, but the benefits far outweigh the time it takes to create and deploy the schema — especially when you utilize Schema Builder and Schema Optimizer to cut out the manual labor and focus on the wins.
+There may be a few considerations to keep in mind if you implement the product schema, but the benefits far outweigh the time required to create and deploy it — especially when you utilize Schema Builder and Schema Optimizer to cut out the manual labor and focus on the wins.

 Looking for other schema or how it impacts other industries?
 Check out these resources: